Symbiot01/portfolio_blog_backend/Readme.md

+## Note :

+You can look in backend folder for main app and readme related to main fastapi backend

+---
 ## 🚀 Quick Start

 This project uses a hybrid setup: the database runs in Docker, and the Python application runs locally in a virtual environment.